 If we run out of GS drugs and are still waiting for a new delivery, is it possible to halve the dose on a given day, instead of exhausting all the doses and missing 1-2 days?

-Yes, it is possible as the best alternative to not providing treatment.
-It may be better, based on the half-life of GS in the blood, to give the full dose every other day instead of the half dose every day.
-But as well as skipping doses when the medicine is available and significantly changing the time of day of the injection, this is something that should not become a routine practice.
+Yes, this is possible as an alternative to not providing treatment.
+But it may be better, based on the half-life of GS in the blood, to give the full dose every other day instead of half the dose every day.
+However, like skipping doses when the drug is available and significantly changing the time of day for injection, this is something that should not become a routine practice.

 Does GS have to be given exactly 24 hours a day?
 What if I delay the next dose by 3 to 4 hours, or my veterinarian has shortened office hours, can I give the injection earlier?
 If I do, what will be the best time for the next try the next day?